Credit Info Center's Credit Repair FAQs

 - Difficulty qualifying for a house or apartment rental

-- Difficulty qualifying for a job for a which a credit check is required
+- Difficulty qualifying for a job in which a credit check is required

 How can bad credit affect employment?

 Many employers look at credit reports when making hiring decisions.
-Some run credit checks on all job applicants, but most employers limit their credit checks to certain positions.
+Some of them run credit checks on all job applicants, but most employers limit their credit checks to certain positions, as it generally costs money to do a credit check.
 For instance, if the job requires the handling of money or access to personal information, a credit check is likely.
 In any case, however, your written permission is required first.
 Back to Top

 When does bad credit go away?